Milestones and Activities for Your Toddler with Cerebral Palsyby Anne Casey

 Being the mother of a special needs child is a unique kind of honor.
 Life with Vincent has been so rewarding for us.

 Anne Casey is the mother of Jessica and Vincent (born prematurely at 26 weeks).
-She is the Preemie-l website and listowner with her husband Gary Hardy.
-They live in Melbourne, Australia.
+She was the Preemie-l support group website and listowner in Melbourne, Australia.

 Cerebral Palsy Articles